top of page

 Fort Oglethorpe, April 17, 1943

-Fort Oglethorpe became the largest and most-well known of all the Women's Army Corps Training Centers in the US.
-About 50,000 women were trained here over its 21-month operation.
-Generally, there were about 8,000 women at the post at any given time.
-Basic training was six weeks long and then followed by various schools of advanced training in specific jobs.
+During World War 2, Fort Oglethorpe became the most-well known of all the Women's Army Corps Training Centers in the US.
+Tens of thousands of women were trained here over its 30 month operation (January 1943 - July 1945).
+Generally, there were about 8,000-9,000 women at the post at any given time.
+Basic training was generally four weeks long and then followed by various schools of advanced training in specific jobs, particularly medical training and motor transport.
 Below is a map of the Fort Oglethorpe area during the WAC-era of WW2.
-The WACs training center was mainly the "South Post" but other areas around the post in the east and north were utilized.
+The WAC Training Center was mainly the "South Post," located on the Chickamauga Battlefield, but other areas around the post in the east and north were utilized.

 Recruitment Films